theAmbassadorsLAB/Timesync-Client/README.md

 ---
 <a name="server.get_room_properties"></a>type: **get_room_properties** : Object
-Requests the properties of the current room.
+Requests the properties of a specific room, or if none given the current room.
 Use a callback or register a 'get_room_properties' message handler before dispatching the message.
 Note: the room properties are also included in the server response after successfully joining a room.

+Arguments:
+- room : String (optional)

 Response:
 - properties : Object